Lepidus: Ally of Caesar

 Lepidus joined the College of Pontiffs as a child.
 He started his cursus honorum as triumvir monetalis, overseeing the minting of coins, from c.
 62 to 58 BC.
 Lepidus soon became one of Julius Caesar's greatest supporters.
 He was appointed as a praetor in 49 BC, being placed in charge of Rome while Caesar defeated Pompey in Greece.
 He secured Caesar's appointment as dictator, a position that Caesar used to get himself elected as consul, resigning the dictatorship after eleven days.
 Lepidus was rewarded with the position of propraetor in the Spanish province of Hispania Citerior.
 Lepidus was also nominated interrex by the Senate in 52, being the last known Roman to hold this office.

 In Spain, Lepidus was called upon to quell a rebellion against Quintus Cassius Longinus, governor of neighbouring Hispania Ulterior.
 Lepidus refused to support Cassius, who had created opposition to Caesar's regime by his corruption and avarice.
 He negotiated a deal with the rebel leader, the quaestor Marcellus, and helped to defeat an attack by the Mauretanian king Bogud.
 Cassius and his supporters were allowed to leave and order was restored.
 Caesar and the Senate were sufficiently impressed by Lepidus's judicious mixture of negotiation and surgical military action that they granted him a triumph.

 Lepidus was rewarded with the consulship in 46 after the defeat of the Pompeians in the East.
 Caesar also made Lepidus magister equitum ("Master of the Horse"), effectively his deputy.
 Caesar appears to have had greater confidence in Lepidus than in Mark Antony to keep order in Rome, after Antony's inflammatory actions led to disturbances in 47.
 Lepidus appears to have been genuinely shocked when Antony provocatively offered Caesar a crown at the Lupercalia festival, an act that helped to precipitate the conspiracy to kill Caesar.

 When in February 44 Caesar was elected dictator for life by the Senate, he made Lepidus magister equitum for the second time.
 The brief alliance in power of Caesar and Lepidus came to a sudden end when Caesar was assassinated on March 15, 44 (the Ides of March).
 Caesar had dined at Lepidus's house the night before his murder.
-One of the ringleaders of the conspiracy, Gaius Cassius Longinus, had argued for the killing of Lepidus and Mark Antony as well, but Marcus Junius Brutus had overruled him, saying the action was an execution and not a political coup.
+One of the ringleaders of the conspiracy, Gaius Cassius Longinus, had argued for the killing of Lepidus and Mark Antony as well, but Marcus Junius Brutus had overruled him, saying the action was an execution and not a political coup d'état.